TimeSurgeLabs/langchain-task-template/README.md

 # Langchain Task Template repo

-This is a template repo that is meant to be cloned/used whenever you are trying to use openai/langchain to optimize/do some task.
-Takes about three minutes to run.
+This is a template repo that is meant to be used whenever you are trying to use LangChain to automate some task with LLMs.
+This example takes about three minutes to run.

 # Best practices